Steel Strips Wheels Ltd. (NSE: SSWL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Dheeraj Garg — Managing Director

-Alloy wheel have been a key driver contributing approximate 30% 7% to the total revenue and 20% in the volume terms.
-We expect this momentum to continue with alloy wheel increasing their share of overall revenue going forward now.
-Second one is our aluminium knuckle segment which continues to build strong momentum with adoption expanding beyond EVs into ICE Automotive.
-We are on the track to reach an annual capacity of 5 lakh units by the end of this year with a planned scale up to 11 lakh units next year.
-The business is currently operating at near full capacity utilization and has already delivered revenue of approximately 54cr.
+Now second one is our aluminum knuckle segment, which continues to build strong momentum with adoption expanding beyond EVs into ICE automotives.
+We are on the track to reach an annual capacity of 5 lakh units by the end of this year with a planned scale-up to 11 lakh units next year.
+The business is currently operating at near-full capacity utilization and has already delivered revenue of approximately INR54 crores.
+Going ahead, our focus remains on broadening the customer base by onboarding additional OEMs where we are seeing encouraging progress.

 Questions and Answers: